Kong/kongponents/docs/guide/vue-3-migration-guide.md

 - Emits `input`, `update:modelValue`, and `char-limit-exceeded` events
 - Default font size is now `16px` for accessibility and to prevent page zoom in some browsers

+### KToggle

+- In your template, you now need to reference `isToggled.value` when getting/setting the value instead of `isToggled`

 ### KTooltip

 - New component name; previously known as `Kooltip`